RSO Indoor Event Policy

 - Any host organization sponsoring an event as described above is accepting responsibility for the actions of their guests.
 Responsibility includes fiscal obligation in the event there was damage caused to property and the perpetrator cannot be identified and/or does not make restitution.

-- Host organizations may be subject to appropriate disciplinary sanctions if policy violations or disruptions occur.
+- Host organizations may be subject to appropriate disciplinary referrals if policy violations or disruptions occur.

 Registering and Planning a Social Event

-Hosting organizations must build in a minimum of thirty (30) business days of event planning time for routing of paperwork and reservation of venues and services through other required offices/areas prior to submitting an Event Registration with the University.
+Hosting organizations must build in a minimum of fifteen (15) business days of event planning time for routing of paperwork and reservation of venues and services through other required

-- Twenty (20) business days prior to the event, one of the three registered officers of the host organization, and the members organizing the event, must meet on-site with UHDPS Special Events coordinator, the CSI Risk Management Advisor, the organization’s advisor (if applicable), and the manager or representative of the reserved venue.
-The meeting will be arranged by the CSI Advisor.
+- Ten (10) business days prior to the event, one of the three registered officers of the host organization, and any other pertinent members, must meet on‐site with UHPD Special Events coordinator, the CSI Activities Coordinator, the organization’s advisor (if applicable), a member of the Center for Fraternity and Sorority Life staff (for events by social Greek‐letter organizations), and the manager or representative of the reserved venue.
+The Event Stakeholder meeting will be arranged by the CSI staff.

 - Staffing by UH personnel

-- Events hosted by fraternities or sororities must be staffed by a team member from the Center for Leadership and Fraternity & Sorority Life, or the team’s designee
+- Events hosted by fraternities or sororities must be staffed by a team member from the Center for Fraternity and Sorority Life (this includes Graduate Assistants).

-- Events hosted by non-fraternity or sorority registered student organizations must be staffed by a team member from the Center for Student Involvement, or the team’s designee
+- Events hosted by non‐fraternity or sorority registered student organizations must be staffed by a team member from the Center for Student Involvement (this includes Graduate Assistants).

-- Events hosted by a fee-funded organization must be staffed by their assigned advisor or his/her designee
+- Events hosted by a fee‐funded organization must be staffed by their assigned advisor.

 - Determining suitable security